atomicdata-dev/atomic-server/docs/src/core/querying.md

 An Atomic Path is a string that consist of one or more URLs, which when traversed point to an item.

 [Read more about Atomic Paths](paths.md)

+## Full text search

+AtomicServer supports a full text `/search` endpoint.
+Because this is an [Endpoint](../endpoints.md), you can simply [open it to see the available query parameters](https://atomicdata.dev/search).